 I am Mara Bloom and my family (Joel, Aliya and Nathaniel) relocated from New York in 2009 and we have been thrilled to be part of a Temple Reyim since 2011.
 We have found Reyim to be a welcoming, warm, joyous, and vibrant Jewish community that is both a spiritual home and an engaged community that promotes friendships, Jewish education and personal learning, traditions and celebrations, mitzvot, intergenerational programming, and social action.
 I enjoy serving on the Board and am personally very excited about the new social action initiatives including support for asylum seekers and victims of domestic violence, as well as green initiatives to improve the environment by reducing our carbon footprint.
 In my professional life, I serve as the Executive Director for the Massachusetts General Hospital Cancer Center where I am passionate about improving the lives of cancer patients and their families through personalized, high-quality clinical care and innovative clinical and translational research.

 Leslie and her husband Alan have been members of Temple Reyim for 20 years.
-Their three boys, Evan and Tyler (twins, age 22) and Noah (age 19) have grown up at Reyim and still join us frequently on Shabbat and holidays when they are in Newton.
+Their three boys, Evan and Tyler (twins, age 22) and Noah (age 19) have grown up at Reyim and still join them frequently on Shabbat and holidays when they are in Newton.
 Leslie is a long-time board member, has served on numerous committees over the last two decades, and is currently the co-chair of the Campaign for Reyim.
 Leslie is a lawyer by training and previously served as an administrative law judge before leaving the workforce to raise her children.

 My family and I have been members of Temple Reyim since 2007.
 Temple Reyim has become a very important part of our lives.
 We are involved on many different levels and enjoy all aspects of what Temple Reyim has to offer.
 My family and I feel very fortunate to have found Temple Reyim and be a part of the community.